 For the second pass, you will want to shave again in the direction the hair grows.
 This direction is repeating step one; however, you will want to use shorter strokes this pass.
-Glide the razor only one to two inches at a time, rinse, and repeat until all of the shaving cream is removed.
+Glide the razor only one to two inches at a time, rinse, and repeat until all of the shaving creams are removed.

 For this pass, you will pass the razor in the opposite direction.
 The razor will go against the growth of your hair, removing any hair that was left behind.
 There may be minimal pulling or tugging felt at this stage, but it will not be overwhelming.

-Once all of the shaving cream and hair is removed, you are done with the shaving process.
+Once all of the shaving cream and hair are removed, you are done with the shaving process.

 Restore Your Skin

-Finish off by applying an aftershave to your skin, followed by a moisturizer.
+Finish off by applying aftershave to your skin, followed by a moisturizer.